 The land of Terre d'Ange is a place of unsurpassed beauty and grace.
-It is said that angels found the land and saw it was good ... and the ensuing race that rose from the seed of angels and men live by one simple rule: "Love as thou wilt."
+The inhabiting race rose from the seed of angels and men, and they live by one simple rule: "Love as thou wilt."

-I thoroughly recommend this trilogy to anyone, although there are some themes that may disturb some people, for example there are some very dark sexual elements, and experiencing "pain and pleasure as one" effectively means that Phedre's a BDSM submissive.
+As in the first, there are some aspects that may disturb some readers, like the fact that there's a world of courtesans and their clients, and that experiencing "pain and pleasure as one" effectively means that she's a BDSM submissive.